JE SUIS CHARLIE!

-NEW.
-The recent Islamist terrorist treats against France result in an increased Plan Vigipirate now reaching the level of "Rouge renforcé" (increased Red level).
+The recent Islamist terrorist attacks against France result in an increased Plan Vigipirate now reaching the level of "Rouge renforcé" (increased Red level).
 Just before the highest level of "Ecarlate" (crimson red level).

 Paris tourists have to expect more intensive security checks in public transport and buildings.

 Often when we arrive at the Gare du Nord by the Thalys from Brussels my wife is surprised to see patrols of 3 military dressed in the French camouflage uniform and wearing the FAMAS automatic gun.
 She asks me: "Are there bullets in the guns"?
 I think so especially when the level of terrorist alert is on Red, the third level of four, as it was in August.

 The "Plan Vigipirate" exists since 1978 and has been activated several times.
 Presently as the French army is present in Afghanistan there is a proven risk of one or more terrorist actions justifying alert Red level.